Seabrook’s Most Iconic BBQ

 Tattooed Moose is open 7 days a week 11:30 a.m. – 2:00 a.m

 A Charleston favorite, located on Johns island, people travel from all over just to eat at JBs.
-Their pork, brisket, and ribs are cooked slowly over Hickory wood while their chicken is cooked slowly over apple wood and seasoned with their own special rub.
-Our favorite is the fried chicken which has just the right amount of crisp and is juicy on the inside.
+Their pork, brisket, and ribs are cooked slowly over Hickory wood while their chicken is cooked slowly over applewood and seasoned with their own special rub.
+Our favorite is the fried chicken which has just the right amount of crispiness and is juicy on the inside.
 Their homemade BBQ sauce is a bonus, although the food is so good you almost dont even need the BBQ sauce.
 The mac n cheese is night and light yet full of flavor.
-Other southern favorites at JBs Smokeshack include: fried okra, baked beans and collard greens.
-Their $9 all you can eat buffet is what most patrons opt in for but dont be alarmed, you can order your favorite meal a la carte if you choose.
+Other southern favorites at JBs Smokeshack include fried okra, baked beans, and collard greens.
+Their $9 all-you-can-eat buffet is what most patrons opt-in for but dont be alarmed, you can order your favorite meal a la carte if you choose.

 JBs is open Wednesday through Saturday 11 a.m. – 8:30 p.m